-Florence, Oregon: Sea Lion CavesThe World's Largest Sea Cave -- 310-ft. long by 164-ft. wide -- filled with bellowing sea lions.
+Florence, Oregon: Sea Lion CavesThe World's Largest Sea Cave -- 125 feet high, covering two acres -- filled with bellowing sea lions (although Winter and Spring are when it's most crowded).
+200-foot elevator ride down to the cavern.
 Cold and wet.

-- On US 101, ten miles north of Florence, 39 miles south of Newport.
+- On US Hwy 101, eleven miles north of Florence, 39 miles south of Newport.

 Visitor Tips and News About Sea Lion Caves